pyinstaller/pyinstaller/doc/bootloader-building.rst

 the pip_ setup will attempt to build one.

-If there is no precompiled bootloader for your platform, or if you want to modify the |bootloader| source, you need to build the |bootloader|.
+If there is no precompiled bootloader for your platform, or if you want to modify the bootloader source, you need to build the bootloader.
 To do this,

 * Download and install Python, which is required for running :command:`waf`,
-* `git clone` or download the source (see the :ref:`Download section on the web-site <website:Downloads>`),
+* `git clone` or download the source from our `GitHub repository`_,
 * ``cd`` into the folder where you cloned or unpacked the source to,
 * ``cd bootloader``, and
 * make the bootloader with: ``python ./waf all``,
 * test the build by ref:`running (parts of) the test-suite
   <running-the-test-suite>`.

-This will produce the |bootloader| executables for your current platform (of course, for Windows these files will have the ``.exe`` extension):
+This will produce the bootloader executables for your current platform (of course, for Windows these files will have the ``.exe`` extension):

 * :file:`../PyInstaller/bootloader/{OS_ARCH}/run`,